 EAST COAST CHAPTER

-Each year the East Coast Chapter, Tuskegee Airmen Incorporated, assist financially disadvantaged deserving young men and women in pursuit of education, preferably leading to careers in the fields of aviation, aerospace, and science technology.
+Each year the East Coast Chapter, Tuskegee Airmen, Inc. (ECCTAI) assists financially disadvantaged deserving young men and women in pursuit of education, preferably leading to careers in the fields of aviation, aerospace, and science and technology.

 Applicants must be students of accredited high schools who have graduated or will graduate in the school year.
 In addition, applying students must have a GPA of at least three points (3.0) on a four-point scale.
 Each applicant must complete the entire application and provide:

 Applications for education assistance received by the East Coast Chapter of Tuskegee Airmen, Inc. are screened, verified as deemed appropriate, and competitively evaluated considering academic achievement, extracurricular and community activities, relative financial need, recommendations, and both essays.
 Finalists (selectees and non-selectees) will receive individual notices of final results from the East Coast Chapter, Tuskegee Airmen, Inc.